kellan/laughingmeme/_posts/2006-07-04-acts_as_crime_against_orm.md

     - webapp
 ---

-Not a reference to the \[ORM patent case\](http://technocrat.net/d/2006/6/30/5032).
+Not a reference to the [ORM patent case](http://technocrat.net/d/2006/6/30/5032).
 Rather an ode to AR’s serialization backdoor.
 Amazing how much win you can get for swapping a bit of a purity.
 We use this technique extensively with <acronym title="Social Source Commons">SSC</acronym>. (serialization that is, though trading on purity as well, truth be told)